Which European Airlines Allow Dogs in the Cabin in 2023?

 The third largest Spanish airline, Air Europa operates to a range of European and long-haul destinations.
 Air Europa flies a range of pets both in the cabin and the hold, with a maximum number of five pets per passenger permitted between the cabin and the hold.

 When flying in the cabin, the maximum weight of a pet must not exceed 8kg, but combined wth their carrier they can weight 10kg.
-Only dogs and cats are permitted on long-haul flights and pets must be at least 3 months old on medium- and long-haul flights.
+Only dogs and cats are permitted, except in business class on long-haul flights.
+Pets must also be at least 3 months old.
+The maximum carrier size is 40 x 30 x 30cm.

 Click here for the full pet policy.